hngts/idena-linux-remote-node-control/README.md

 #### STEP 1 (create symbolic link to idena-linux-node executable):

-1. One need to create symlink to the exectuable file and to allow its - `execution`.
+One need to create symlink to the exectuable file and to allow its - `execution`.
   (omit the following command if not already executed)

     $ sudo  chown -R earthling_doe:earthling_doe /opt/Idena/

-2. Create symbolic link
+  Create symbolic link:

-  `$ ln -s /opt/Idena/idena-node-linux-0.24.3 $HOME/bin/idena`
+    $ ln -s /opt/Idena/idena-node-linux-0.24.3 $HOME/bin/idena

 #### STEP 2 (make idena-linux-node - truly executable):